 Botanical Name: Euonymus americanus L.

 Description: First off: This is not the same plant as the exotic/invasive Euonymus alatus, aka Burning Bush, that is native to China/Japan/Korea.
 Please do not grows that shrub because it has escaped cultivation and is now on many states’ invasive list.
-The shrub we’re talking about here is Euonymus americanus, a shrub that is native right here in East Texas over to Florida.
+The shrub we’re talking about here is Euonymus americanus, a shrub that is native right here in Florida.
 Ok, now that that is out of the way, on to the description!

 Leaves and twigs are considered to be deadly poisonous to domestic sheep and cattle.

-This plant in 1-gallon containers is 1-2′ tall and wide.
+This plant in 1-gallon containers is 8-15″ tall.

-Hardiness Zones 6 – 10
+Florida Hardiness Zones 8 – 10